Let’s unbox the Cricut Maker 3 and make your first cut!

 If you are new to cutting machines or debating on upgrading your Cricut machine this post highlights what is included with this new machine.
 I also show you the first cut with the Cricut Maker 3.

-Today is all about the Cricut Maker 3.
+Today is all about the ultimate smart cutting machine.
 Let’s open the box and see what’s inside.
 Inside the box, you will first find an envelope filled with instructions and a little piece of smart vinyl to get you started.

 Further down in the box there are more materials.
 You will find some iron-on, transfer tape, black vinyl, and sticker paper.
 The maker can cut over 300 materials using 12 types of tools.
 The starter materials in the box are a great way to begin and get used to the machine.